Xcel Energy boosting performance of its distribution grid for home and work

 Ensuring Xcel Energy’s communities have more than enough power to keep the lights on requires adequate power generating resources, but also a resilient and capable system of substations and powerlines to deliver this energy to where it’s needed.

 Since 2021, Xcel Energy has invested hundreds of millions of dollars in its electric distribution networks, with the intent of building grid capacity and improving service reliability for all customers.

 “Our electric distribution system is everywhere and it’s constantly changing in response to the needs of our communities,” said Mike McLeod, Xcel Energy's regional manager for Community and Economic Development in Roswell, N.M.
-“By enlarging and updating the distribution grid, we are boosting its reliability during extreme heat or cold, and providing business and residential customers more access to the power supply as their power demands grow.”
+“By enlarging and updating the distribution grid, we are boosting its reliability during extreme heat or providing business and residential customers more access to the power supply as their power demands grow.”

 In New Mexico alone this year, the company has invested more than $76 million in projects to upgrade and build feeder lines and substations, as well as standardize voltages in multiple locations around the state’s service area.
 That’s on top of the almost $70 million investment in the region’s distribution network in 2021.
 And work will continue in 2023, especially in the southeastern counties where oil and gas development has played a leading role in the economy of the region and state.

 “New Mexico has been one of the strongest growth areas for all of Xcel Energy, and these investments in our system enable our communities to attract more business and create jobs with the confidence that they can deliver on their commitments,” McLeod said.